mlochbaum/BQN/doc/depth.md

         ≡ ⟨2,<3,4,<<<5⟩
     4

-As the above expressions suggest, the depth of an array is the maximum of its elements, plus one.
-The base case, a non-array (including a function, modifier, or combinator), has depth 0.
+As the above expressions suggest, the depth of an array is the maximum of its elements' depths, plus one.
+The base case, a non-array (including a function or modifier), has depth 0.

         ≡'c'
     0